Serengeti Conservation Project

 Ever since Bernhard and Michael Grzimek set out to count the wildebeest of the Serengeti, zebra-striped aircrafts have become a trademark of FZS's conservation work.
 Aerial support in the Serengeti National Park includes a dedicated spotter plane called “Aviat Husky,” which is used for regular aerial patrols with the park wardens, and a Cessna 182 for logistical support.
 The pilots fly to observe environmental changes and incidents, communicating their findings to the "Serengeti Operations Room" on the ground where TANAPA and FZS work together and deploy rangers.

 Keeping conservation going

-Our workshop maintains the Serengeti National Park's anti-poaching car fleet, as mobility is key to deploying ranger patrols throughout the park.
+FZS maintains Serengeti National Park's anti-poaching car fleet, as mobility is key to deploying ranger patrols throughout the park.
 Keeping service time down, and the patrols out in the field is an essential contribution to protecting the ecosystem.
-The workshop also assists the park with improvements and maintenance of the extensive digital radio system.
+FZS also assists the park with improvements and maintenance of the extensive digital radio system.